New rape claim in Strauss-Kahn inquiry in France

 The three associates named in the Lille investigation along with Mr Strauss-Kahn are businessmen Fabrice Paszkowski and David Roquet and policeman Jean-Christophe Lagarde.

-The alleged Washington incident also concerns all four.'Desire for a lynching'
+The alleged Washington incident also concerns all four.

 Mr Strauss-Kahn's lawyers said their client "absolutely contests having committed the slightest act of violence of any nature whatsoever".

 They said the testimony from the witnesses was contradictory, and denounced the accusations.

 "Distorted information, manipulation and a desire for a lynching cannot forever be a substitute for reality," the lawyers added.